mayukhberkeley/object_detection/README.md

-sudo docker run -it --rm --runtime=nvidia nvcr.io/nvidia/l4t-tensorflow:r32.5.0-tf1.15-py3 apt update apt-get install protobuf-compiler python-pil python-lxml apt-get install python-tk apt install git git clone https://github.com/tensorflow/models.git apt-get install vim
+sudo docker run -it --rm --runtime=nvidia nvcr.io/nvidia/l4t-tensorflow:r32.5.0-tf1.15-py3 apt update apt-get install protobuf-compiler python-pil python-lxml python-tk apt install git git clone https://github.com/tensorflow/models.git apt-get install vim
 ### you need to upgrade pip

+`$ cd /models/research/`
+`$ cp object_detection/packages/tf2/setup.py .`

 Unfortunately this will get us the newer version of pip that has a new dependency resolver which causes the install take a lot of time, several hours infact, this is why we will use the constraints file